intel/parameter-framework/tools/clientSimulator/README.md

   (see below).
 - The absolute path to the log output file (optional).
 - A setup script (inline shell) (optional).
-- The host and port on which the test-platform and the Parameter Framework instance are listening for commands.
 - The absolute path to the directory containing the coverage generation tool (optional; for coverage only).
 - The path to the html coverage output file (optional; for coverage only).